Information Design for Congested Social Services: Optimal Need-Based Persuasion: Model

-In the following, we also consider {\em admission policies}, where the service provider can enforce the joining or leaving of any user, regardless of their type or their incentives.
+In the following, we also consider {\em admission policies}, where the service provider can enforce the joining or leaving of any user, regardless of the user's type or her incentives.
 While such enforcement is clearly practically infeasible, it serves as a benchmark against which the welfare outcomes of signaling mechanisms can be compared.
 Formally, an admission policy can be described by the class of distributions $\Pidb$ that satisfy the distributional and the detailed-balance constraints from Lemma~\ref{lem:equivalence}, but need not satisfy the obedience constraints~\eqref{eq:obedience1} and \eqref{eq:obedience2}.
 (Here, $\mathsf{AP}$ stands for admission policy.)
-Analogous to Definition~\ref{def:pareto}, we define Pareto-dominance within the class $\Pidb$.
-Observe that $\Piob \subseteq \Pidb$, i.e., any signaling mechanism is also an admission policy (one that also respects user incentives), and hence any signaling mechanism $\pi \in \Piob$ that is Pareto-dominant within the class of admission policies $\Pidb$ is also Pareto-dominant within the class of signaling mechanisms $\Piob$, but the converse may not hold.
+Analogous to Definition~\ref{def:pareto}, we define Pareto-efficiency within the class $\Pidb$.
+Observe that $\Piob \subseteq \Pidb$, i.e., any signaling mechanism is also an admission policy (one that also respects user incentives), and hence any signaling mechanism $\pi \in \Piob$ that is Pareto-efficient within $\Pidb$ is also Pareto-efficient within $\Piob$, but the converse may not hold.
 This observation motivates our choice of $\Pidb$ as a welfare benchmark.